foodfight/showz/whats-cookin/episode_24.md

 ## Special Offers

 **N** * Do you know someone who needs help getting started with Chef?
-  Opscode is offering the Chef Introductory Workshop in Seattle on August 6th and we've got a free pass for one lucky listener!
-Head over to http://foodfightshow.org and leave a comment on this episode's page or send an email to info@foodfightshow.org letting us know that you or someone you know are interested in attending the class.
-We'll randomly select a winner.
-Also, be sure to use the promo code "FOODFIGHT" (in all caps) to save 10% on your registration for this and other Opscode Workshops.
+  Be sure to use the promo code "FOODFIGHT" (in all caps) to save 10% on your registration for this and other Opscode Workshops.

 **B** * In [episode 23](http://foodfightshow.org/2012/07/interview-with-theo-schlossnagle.html)
   we talked about Surge Conf, coming up in September.
 If you haven't